MA Course

 Please be aware that paying by banking card involves a 2-5% commission that the bank charges on the card holder.
 Please make sure with your bank at home that transactions are allowed in Hungary.

-Please note that we cannot accept cheques.
+Please note that we cannot accept cash and cheques.

 LATE PAYMENT